s6endemi/s6endemi/README.md

 ## 🚀 About Me

-**I believe your smartphone camera can spot health problems before you feel them** - Currently developing **Previa Health**, leveraging computer vision and data science to discover insights that enable proactive health interventions and longevity optimization.
-Think of it as having a really smart physiotherapist in your pocket who catches things way before they become a problem.
+**I believe your smartphone camera can spot health problems before you feel them** - Currently building **Previa Health**, where I'm teaching computers to see movement patterns that predict future pain.
+Think of it as having a really smart physiotherapist in your pocket.

 - 🔬 **Research:** Position-invariant pose estimation at University of Bonn
 - 🎓 **Education:** Computer Science B.Sc. under Prof. Jürgen Gall (Lamarr Institute)
 - 🎯 **Mission:** Making complex health analytics so accessible your grandma could do it
-- 🌍 **Vision:** Enabling personalized prevention through AI-driven health insights
 - ☕ **Currently:** Bouncing between Munich and Köln, hunting for co-founders and good coffee

 ---